stevebauman/eloquent-table/README.md

             ->render()
     }}

-Using modify, we can specify the column we want to modify, and the function will return the current relationship record, as well as the current base record.
+Using modify, we can specify the column we want to modify, and the function will return the current relationship record, as well as the current base record, in this case the book.